 ^{} These quantities are based on an estimated product mix for what Daisy is likely to disassemble in the upcoming year, reflecting additional iPhone models.
-Recovery quantities do not reflect potential
+Recovery quantities do not reflect potential losses that may occur during the recycling process.

 ^{} Includes a support plate, backglass, and housing band.